marsbard/puppet-alfresco/docs/apt-cacher-ng.md

-## How to set up apt-cache-ng to speed up repeated testing
+## How to set up apt-cacher-ng to speed up repeated testing

 On some Debian or Ubuntu host, install the 'apt-cacher-ng' package.